Packrafting on the Verdon Gorge, France. Photo: Host / Blue Secret

 Travel options

-Nice is an extremely well connected airport, with many direct flight options from airports all over the UK & Europe, while North American travellers can fly direct to Nice from Montreal, Los Angeles, New York, Washington and Atlanta.
+Nice is an extremely well connected airport, with many direct flight options from airports all over the UK and Europe, while North American travellers can fly direct to Nice from Montreal, Los Angeles, New York, Washington and Atlanta.

 This trip is perfect for UK and Europe-based travellers to reach the start point by rail if you are seeking to travel flight-free.
 From the UK, you can take the Eurostar from St Pancras International to Paris or Lille and then continue on to Nice on the TGV; France's high-speed rail network.
-Typically, the train journey from London to Nice takes 9 hours.
+Typically, the train journey from London to Nice takes nine hours.

 Day 1